giellalt/lang-rmg/rmg.md

 ---

 Verbs
-Verbs in the Traveller Norwegian language are actions.
+Verbs in the Balkan Romani language are actions.

 * * *